ihnguyen/sjogren/README.md

 The following study was conducted to evaluate the prevalence and incidence of Sj&ouml;gren's Syndrome diagnosis in U.S. adult population using commercial and medicare administrative health claims data.

 Results:

+The observational study shows that middle aged women are the target population of Sj&ouml;gren's syndrome.
+It is recommended for women to test for Sj&ouml;gren's syndrome before they reach middle age as it can help mitigate the risk of developing this rare autoimmune diease.

 <details><summary>Table 1: Sj&ouml;gren's Syndrome Prevalence and Incidence Demographic Frequency Table.</summary>
 <p>